-Use a hyphen.
-Don't capitalize unless it starts a sentence or is before the e-mail address in a vertical list.
+No hyphen.
+Don't capitalize unless it starts a sentence or is before the email address in a vertical list.

 Although these can be considered synonyms, it is best to limit the use of insure to insurance matters and use ensure when you mean "assure" or "guarantee."